Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Experiments

 \paragraph{Molecular Classification on OGB Datasets.} To further assess the effectiveness of A-NLSF, we evaluate on large-scale molecular and protein benchmarks from Open Graph Benchmark (OGB) \citep{hu2020open}: ogbg-molhiv, ogbg-molpcba, and ogbg-ppa.
 We compare with GCN, GIN, GatedGCN \citep{bresson2017residual}, PNA \citep{corso2020principal}, GraphTrans \citep{wu2021representing}, SAT \citep{chen2022structure}, GPS \citep{rampavsek2022recipe}, SAN \citep{kreuzer2021rethinking}, and the canonicalization method OAP+GatedGCN.
-The molecular classification results are reported in Tab.~\ref{tab:mol_classification}, showing that our method constructs robust molecular and protein representations, leading to improved generalization in classification.
+The molecular classification results are reported in Table~\ref{tab:mol_classification}.
+We see that our method achieves consistent improvements across these datasets, leading to improved generalization in classification.